-B.6 LOUDNESS NORMALIZATION AND DYNAMIC RANGE CONTROL
+B.5 LOUDNESS NORMALIZATION AND DYNAMIC RANGE CONTROL

-The loudness normalization feature of the MPEG-H Audio decoder shall be enabled constantly.
+The loudness normalization feature of the MPEG-H Audio decoder is expected to be enabled constantly.
 The target level for normalization typically is fixed and dependent on the specific receiving device type (e.g., AV receiver, TV set, Mobile device).
 The maximum target level allowed at the decoder is expected to be restricted to a practical value.

-The following default parameters, as defined in ISO/IEC 23003-4 [6], shall be applied:
+The following default parameters, as defined in ISO/IEC 23003-4 [6], are expected to be applied: